OBOAcademy/obook/04-OntologyTheory/c-path-ontology-tutorial.md

 # Objectives

-The objective of this tutorial is to introduce trainees to basic Ontology editing in Protege, and OWL logic.
+The objective of this tutorial is to introduce trainees to basic ontology editing in Protege and OWL logic.
 At the end of this tutorial, trainees should be able to:

 -   create tickets in GitHub
 -   do basic edits in the Cell Ontology